 The YO Sperm kit allows you to track both factors of sperm quality — count and motility — while most at-home sperm tests can only measure sperm count.
 The amount of sperm you have is of course important, but their ability to get to the egg (i.e. motility) is also critical to conception.

 The Proov Predict & Confirm kit contains enough LH and PdG tests for one cycle of testing.
-When used together with the Proov Insight app, our quantitative LH tests allow you to identify your two most fertile days each cycle and watch your LH levels change over time.
+When used together with the Proov Insight app, our LH tests allow you to identify your two most fertile days each cycle and watch your numeric LH levels change over time.

 Additionally, Proov PdG (marker of progesterone) tests are the first and only FDA cleared PdG test kit to confirm successful ovulation at home.
 Using our patented PdG testing protocol along with the Proov Insight app allows you to not only confirm that you did in fact ovulate, but that it was also a “successful” ovulation.
 This means PdG levels remained adequately elevated for long enough to allow for the best possible chance at conception.